sav-che/TL-2/Authors/Rex, George Abraham {std. Rex}.md

-> [!cite] BHL link: this entry starts at [page 748](https://www.biodiversitylibrary.org/item/103624#page/762/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 748](https://www.biodiversitylibrary.org/page/33190219) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rex, George Abraham (1845-1895), American physician and mycologist in Philadelphia; Dr. med.
 Univ.
-Pennsylvania 1868; demonstrator of anatomy at the University of Pennsylvania; conservator of the Microscopical Section of the Academy of natural Sciences 1890-1895. (*Rex*).
+Pennsylvania 1868; demonstrator of anatomy at the University of Pennsylvania; conservator of the Microscopical Section of the Academy of natural Sciences 1890-1895.
+**Abbreviated name**: *Rex*

 #### Herbarium and types